MoarVM/MoarVM/docs/debug-server-protocol.md

 Sent by MoarVM whenever a breakpoint is hit.
 The ID will match that of the breakpoint request.
 The `frames` key will be `nil` if the `stacktrace` key of the breakpoint request was `false`.
-Otherwise, it will contain an arrary of objects describing the stack frames, formatted as in the Thread Stack Trace Response message type.
+Otherwise, it will contain an array of objects describing the stack frames, formatted as in the Thread Stack Trace Response message type.